-ThinkPad notebook computers feature an UltraConnectTM wireless antenna system built into the display for optimal reception, which enables you to establish wireless communications wherever you are.
+ThinkPad notebook computers feature an integrated UltraConnectTM wireless antenna system built into the display for optimal reception, enabling wireless communication wherever you are.

-- 1 Wireless-WAN antenna (auxiliary)
+- 1 Wireless LAN antenna (main) - 2 Wireless LAN antenna (auxiliary)

-- 2 Wireless-WAN antenna (main)

-- 3 Wireless-LAN antenna (main)

-- 4 Wireless-LAN antenna (auxiliary)

 Wireless-radio compliance information

 Computer models equipped with wireless communications comply with the radio frequency and safety standards of any country or region in which it has been approved for wireless use.